How Much Does an MRI Machine Cost – Complete Overview

-In the next category, the used 0.3T to 0.4T MRIs cost almost twice as much as the 0.2T.
-The current price range of the systems on the used market is 200 – 300.000 euros.
+The used 0.3T to 0.4T MRIs cost almost twice as much as the 0.2T systems.
+Current price range is 200 – 300.000 euros.
 These MRIs are used for full body examinations.
-Models that belong in this category are the Siemens Magnetom C 0.35T and the Hitachi Aperto 0.4T.
+Models in this category include the Siemens Magnetom C 0.35T (picture) and Hitachi Aperto 0.4T.